Regularized Nonlinear Regression with Dependent Errors and its Application to a Biomechanical Model: Introduction

-To deal with a temporal dependence in the errors, { mixing conditions are considered: strong mixing ($\alpha$-mixing), $\phi$-mixing, and $\rho$-mixing.
-These mixing conditions have been frequently studied for handling dependence of temporal data \citep{machkouri2017strongmixinglocallinear, geller2018strongmixinglocalpolynomial}. } Various regression models with strong-mixing errors have been previously investigated \citep{jhang2012strongmixingsemi, yang2017strongmixinginequality}. \cite{jhang2012strongmixingsemi} studied a semi-parametric regression model with strong mixing errors and established the asymptotic normality of a least squares estimator and a weighted least squares estimator. \cite{yang2017strongmixinginequality} developed probability inequalities about a least squares estimator of nonlinear regression with strong mixing errors.
+To address temporal dependence in the errors, we consider mixing conditions, including strong mixing ($\alpha$-mixing), $\phi$-mixing, and $\rho$-mixing, which are well-established techniques for handling temporal data dependencies.
+Prior research has explored various regression models involving mixing errors. \cite{jhang2012strongmixingsemi} studied a semi-parametric regression model with strong mixing errors and established the asymptotic normality of a weighted least squares estimator.
+Subsequently, \cite{guo2019regression} devised wavelet regression estimators under strong mixing data and \cite{ullah2022nonlinear} investigated the asymptotic properties of nonlinear modal estimator with strong mixing errors.
+For more articles that accommodate mixing conditions in regression problems, we refer to \cite{el2017local, almanjahie2022nonparametric, kurisu2022nonparametric, mokhtari2022consistency}.
+In our study, the asymptotic properties of the proposed estimator are established under various mixing conditions.

-In this work, we propose a modified weighted least squares estimator for a nonlinear regression model with non-zero mean errors, which is temporally correlated.
-As we mentioned before, this approach can handle a nonlinear regression model with multiplicative dependence errors after log transformation.
-We investigate the asymptotic properties of the proposed estimator and its penalized version.
-Specifically, we establish the local consistency and asymptotic normality for both estimators and the oracle property of the penalized estimator.

-For a penalty function, we consider LASSO and SCAD in the numerical study.
-The performance in the numerical study indicates the proposed penalized estimator works well with finite samples.
-At last, we exhibit the results of adopting the proposed method to the head-neck position tracking data with comparison to those from the existing method.

 In Section \ref{section:method}, we demonstrate the proposed estimation method for a nonlinear regression model and establish the asymptotic properties of the proposed estimators.
 In Section \ref{section:simulation}, several simulation studies are conducted with various settings.
 The analysis on head-neck position tracking data with the proposed method is introduced in Section \ref{section:application}.
 At last, we provide a discussion in Section \ref{section:discussion}.
 The technical proofs for the theorems and additional results of the simulation studies are presented in a supplementary material.